Privacy Disclosure of Similarity Rank in Speech and Language Processing: Similarity Rank Disclosure

 From the perspective of an attacker for whom the true identity is not known, \cref{eq:betabino} gives the posterior probability that the true identity is $j$.
-Assuming all identities were equally likely before the observation, the prior probability is $\frac1N$.
-The disclosure of private information or the \emph{rank order disclosure} is thus
+Assuming all identities were equally likely before the observation, the prior probability is $\frac1N$ and correspondingly, encoding this information requires $\log_2N$ bits.
+Similarly, encoding the information $\gamma_j$ that the true speaker is the $j$th most similar requires $-\log_2\gamma_j$ bits.
+The disclosure of private information or the \emph{rank order disclosure} is thus the difference

 Note that this disclosure provides information about all identities in the database, regardless of whether they match the input or not.
 However, the disclosure may or may not support identification.
-A positive disclosure, $\epsilon_j>0$, means that the probability that the input corresponds to speaker $j$ is larger than before the observation.
+A positive disclosure, $\epsilon_j>0$, means that the posterior probability that the input corresponds to speaker $j$ is larger than before the observation.
 Correspondingly, a negative disclosure, $\epsilon_j<0$, means that the probability that the observation is speaker $j$ has diminished.